You may have heard of “deus ex machina” endings in novels before. What are they? What’s wrong with them? And how do you avoid them?

 The literal translation is “god from the machinery” and it derives from Ancient Greek theater.
 The characters in the play would get themselves into a terrible mess, and the only way to sort it out was for the gods (or actors playing the gods) to emerge from the “machinery” of the stage and put the world to right again with their divine powers.

 For our own plotting purposes, a deus ex machina ending means a contrived, awkward or unbelievable ending.
 It’s one which fails to flow naturally and logically from the events that came before it.

 An Example of a Deus ex Machina Ending

 Imagine a detective in a good old-fashioned Whodunnit.
 We’ll call him Smith.

 Now, we know that Smith will unmask the murderer by the end of the novel (because that’s what happens in crime fiction).
-But for this unmasking to be satisfying to the reader, the name of the guilty person or persons must come to Smith as a result of his own skills and efforts.
+But for this unmasking to satisfy to the reader, the name of the guilty party must come to Smith as a result of his own skills and efforts.

-Smith spends the bulk of the novel searching for clues, interviewing suspects, piecing together the evidence – in short, doing all the usual things a detective does in a crime novel.
+Smith spends the bulk of the novel searching for clues, interviewing suspects, piecing together the evidence.
+In short, he does all the things a detective usually does in a crime novel.

-Sure, he makes mistakes as he goes (all detectives do), and his initial thoughts and theories are proved wrong, but the reader has faith that his skills of detection will eventually lead him to the truth.
+Sure, he makes mistakes as he goes.
+And his initial thoughts and theories are proved wrong.
+But the reader has faith that his skills will eventually lead him to the truth.

 Why are they left unsatisfied?